lukacsg/openlostcat/README.md

         "any-barrier-free-facility-category": "#barrier-free"
 ```

-Note that the last category is defined using an item(filter)-level reference expression, which is being wrapped by an existential quantifier.
+Note that the last category is defined using an item(filter)-level reference expression consisting only a non-negated atomic filter, which is being wrapped by an existential quantifier implicitly.
 In other terms, the last category definition is a shorthand of the following one:
 ```
         "any-barrier-free-facility-category": { "__ANY_": "#barrier-free" }
 ```

 ### Quantifier Wrapping in Detail

 If a non-quantified (item-level, a.k.a. filter-) (sub)expression appears somewhere where a quantified (category-level, a.k.a. bool-) expression is required, OpenLostCat wraps the (sub)expression implicitly with a quantifier.
 In most cases the wrapper becomes an `__ANY_`, which means the default usual interpretation of non-quantified expressions is existential, that is, to find if there is at least one map object in the proximity of the location matching the expression as a rule.
+However, there are cases when the default quantifier becomes `__ALL_` as will be explained below.

 Recall from the section of any-conditions the following examples as being equivalent, with the first one being a shorthand for the second one: